 How Does Artificial Intelligence for Customer Support Work?

 There is a lot going on behind the scenes of our solution for customer support teams.
-You give us your unstructured data in the form of support conversations in email, message and chat and we show you why your customers are calling your support.
+You give us your unstructured data in the form of support conversations in email, message and chat.
+And then we show you why your customers are calling your support.
 But how did we do that?
-What was the process that got all these thousands of messy tickets into actionable data that you can use to improve your customer’s experience and support?
+What was the process that got all these thousands of messy tickets into actionable data?The data that you can use to improve your customer’s experience and support.

-This is achieved through Natural Language Processing (NLP), a form of artificial intelligence that focuses on analyzing human language to draw insights, automate workflow and better help customers.
+This is achieved through Natural Language Processing (NLP), a form of artificial intelligence that focuses on analyzing human language.
+Artificial Intelligence for Support can be used to draw insights, automate workflow and better help customers.

-Using natural language processing and machine learning our AI is able to read support tickets and understand a customer’s intent.
+Using natural language processing and machine learning our Artificial Intelligence for Support is able to read support tickets.
+And it understands a customer’s intent.
 We all speak differently and there are plenty of ways to say and mean the same thing when we communicate with each other.
-This means artificial intelligence needs to be pretty intelligent to figure out all of the different ways there are to say something.
+This means artificial intelligence needs to be pretty intelligent.
+After all it needs to figure out all of the different ways there are to say something.
 So let’s look at some of the steps Natural Language Processing takes to get to this point.

 Tokenization is the process of breaking a stream of text up into words, phrases, symbols or other meaningful elements called tokens.
 The list of tokens becomes input for further processing.
 This is often done in English by looking at punctuation and spaces.
-This sounds easier than it is, however, as punctuation marks are often ambiguous.
-For example, a period may denote an abbreviation, decimal point, an ellipsis, or an email address – not the end of a sentence.
+This sounds easier than it is .
+Punctuation marks are often ambiguous.
+For example, a period may denote an abbreviation, decimal point, an ellipsis, or an email address.
+Not necessarily the end of a sentence.
 About 47% of the periods in the Wall Street Journal corpus denote abbreviations.

-When punctuation and similar clues are not consistently available, the segmentation task often requires fairly complex techniques, such as statistical decision-making, large dictionaries, as well as consideration of syntactic and semantic constraints.
+When punctuation and similar clues are not consistently available, the segmentation task often requires fairly complex techniques.
+These include statistical decision-making, large dictionaries. as well as consideration of syntactic and semantic constraints.

 This is an algorithmic process of returning different forms of a single word to its root form based on its intended meaning.
 This means the algorithm must correctly identify the intended part of speech and meaning of a word in a sentence as well as in the larger context of the surrounding sentence.
 Examples of this would be the words ‘walked’, ’walks’ and ’walking’ which will be transformed into the common base form walk by the algorithm.